-Bit/Field Name Туре Reset Description

-1 ERASE R/W 0 Erase a Page of Flash Memory

-If this bit is set, the page of flash main memory as specified by the contents of FMA is erased.
-A write of 0 has no effect on the state of this bit.

-If read, the state of the previous erase access is provided.
-If the previous erase access is complete, a 0 is returned; otherwise, if the previous erase access is not complete, a 1 is returned.

-This can take up to 25 ms.

-0 WRITE R/W 0 Write a Word into Flash Memory

-If this bit is set, the data stored in FMD is written into the location as specified by the contents of FMA .
-A write of 0 has no effect on the state of this bit.

-If read, the state of the previous write update is provided.
-If the previous write access is complete, a 0 is returned; otherwise, if the write access is not complete, a 1 is returned.
+1 ERASE R/W 0 Erase a Page of Flash Memory If this bit is set, the page of flash main memory as specified by the contents of FMA is erased.
+A write of 0 has no effect on the state of the Description Reset Туре Name Bit/Field у Erase a Page of Flash Memory 0 R/W ERASE 1 bit. , , contents of FMA is erased.
+A wri If read, the state of the previous erase access is provided.
+If the previous erase access is complete, a 0 is returned; otherwise, if the previous erase access is not complete, a 1 is returned. is returned; otherwise, if the previous erase access is complete, a 0 is This can take up to 25 ms. This can take up to 25 ms. 0 WRITE R/W 0 Write a Word into Flash Memory ory Write a Word into Flash Memory 0 R/W WRITE 0 If this bit is set, the data stored in FMD is written into the location as specified by the contents of FMA .
+A write of 0 has no effect on the state of this bit. specified by the contents of FMA If read, the state of the previous write update is provided.
+If the previous write access is complete, a 0 is returned; otherwise, if the write access is not complete, a 1 is returned. s returned; otherwise, if the write acc write access is complete, a 0 is r This can take up to 50 μs.
 This can take up to 50 μs.